AgileRL/AgileRL/docs/trainers/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Calling ``LocalTrainer.train()`` assembles keyword arguments from the stored specs
-and passes them to the algorithm's training function (e.g.
+and dispatches to the algorithm-specific training function (e.g.
 ``train_off_policy``, ``train_on_policy``, ``train_multi_agent_off_policy``).
 The return value is always a tuple of ``(population, fitness_history)``.

-Users can also pass additional keyword arguments to ``LocalTrainer.train()`` to customise monitoring and checkpointing.

 .. seealso::

-   :ref:`API documentation <trainers_api>` for more details on the available keyword arguments.
+   :ref:`API documentation <trainers_api>` for the full method signature, including options to
+   customise monitoring and checkpointing.

 .. _arena_trainer: